Source: Xenith LLC

 Xenith helmets have been worn by approximately 100,000 players at all levels throughout youth, high school, major college and the NFL.
 Xenith is the Official Helmet of the Snoop Youth Football League, the Deion Sanders Truth Football League and Steve Clarkson 's Throwback Football League.
 Xenith helmets were worn exclusively by the high school All-Americans in the 2012 and 2013 U.S. Army All-American Bowl and the 2012 Semper Fidelis All-American Bowl.

-Based in Lowell, Massachusetts, Xenith was founded to advance safety and activity through innovation and education.
+About Xenith Based in Lowell, Massachusetts, Xenith was founded to advance safety and activity through innovation and education.
 Xenith Adaptive Head Protection® is a system of patented technologies designed to provide superior fit and to minimize the sudden movement of the head during impact.